1408 (film): Plot

 The room starts to shake violently, causing Mike to crash into a picture of a ship in a storm, from which water floods the room.
 He finds himself reliving a surfing accident from before he entered the room.
-Recovering in hospital, he reconciles with Lily and assumes his experience in 1408 was just a nightmare; Lily encourages him to write a book about it.
+Recovering in the hospital, he reconciles with Lily and assumes his experience in 1408 was just a nightmare; Lily encourages him to write a book about it.
 When visiting the post office to send the manuscript to his publisher, he recognizes members of a construction crew as Dolphin Hotel staff, who start destroying the walls, revealing that Mike is still trapped inside 1408.
 Katie's ghost confronts him, and when the countdown ends, the room restores itself and the clock radio resets to 60:00.

 A female voice calling herself "hotel operator" calls Mike.
 Mike asks why he has not been killed yet and she informs him that guests enjoy free will: he can relive the past hour over and over again, or use their "express checkout system".
 A hangman's noose appears, but he refuses to give in.
+The voices call once again, threatening that even if he escapes, he will never leave.
+Mike tells them to not send his wife to the room, hanging up as the phone begins to melt.
 Mike improvises a Molotov cocktail and sets the room on fire.
 He then lies down and laughs in victory upon destroying the room.
 The hotel is evacuated and Olin, in his office, praises Mike for his actions.

 Endings

-There are four endings to this film.
-In addition to the ending that appears in the theatrical release (also the default ending of the DVD), three other alternative endings were shot.
-The incentive for this was based on the director's belief that King's intention, in his original short story, was to leave the conclusion ambiguous.
-None of the four endings matches the ending of King's original short story.
+There are three endings that were shot for the film.
+In addition to the ending that appears in the theatrical release, two other alternative endings were shot.
+In 2007, it was reported that director Mikael Håfström said the ending of the film was reshot because test audiences felt the original was a "downer".
+However, in a 2024 interview, Håfström clarified that the theatrical ending was shot first and that alternate endings were later shot in a desire to "experiment".
+He also stated that he feels that the theatrical ending is "more rewarding" and "stronger, and much more emotional".

-Theatrical
+Theatrical ending

 This is the default ending of the theatrical release and its theatrical release DVD.
-It is also used on the Amazon Prime, Netflix UK, and the YouTube Movies version of the film.

-Mike survives and reconciles with Lily, though Lily is skeptical of his experience.
+Mike is rescued from the room by firefighters and he reconciles with Lily, though she is skeptical of his experience.
 She finds a box of Mike's possessions that were rescued from 1408 and Mike takes the damaged mini-cassette recorder from it, saying: "Sometimes you can't get rid of bad memories.
 You've just got to live with them."
 Mike briefly tampers with the recorder, making it work again.
-Suddenly, they hear Katie's voice coming from it, confirming Mike's account.
+Suddenly, they both hear Katie's voice coming from it, confirming Mike's account.

 An alternative version of this ending has the same events but Lily does not acknowledge hearing Katie's voice on the tape and only Mike's reaction is shown.

-Director's cut

-Director Mikael Håfström said the ending of 1408 was reshot because test audiences felt the original was a "downer".